Portland International Jetport

 The airport is the busiest in the state.
-In 2018, the jetport handled more than two million passengers for the first time, breaking the previous record of 1.86 million set in 2017.
+In 2024, the Jetport handled approximately 2.44 million passengers, setting a new annual record and continuing the growth trend that began when the airport first exceeded two million passengers in 2018.

-The Jetport has benefited from service by low-cost carriers such as Southwest Airlines and JetBlue, as well as Portland's increased popularity as a tourist destination.
-A survey conducted in June 2011 found PWM to be the most affordable airport in the region, and the third most affordable in New England.
+The Jetport has benefited from service by low-cost carriers such as Southwest Airlines, JetBlue, Breeze Airways, and Frontier Airlines, as well as Portland's increased popularity as a tourist destination.
+Multiple carriers have expanded service to the airport in recent years, with United Airlines adding seasonal service to Houston in 2025 and Avelo Airlines beginning service to New Haven, Connecticut.
+A survey conducted in June 2011 found PWM to be the most affordable airport in the region, and the third-most-affordable in New England.

 In October 2011, PWM completed a $75 million renovation and expansion of its terminal to allow more airline service and more amenities for passengers.
+More recent infrastructure improvements include taxiway lighting upgrades completed in 2024 and federal funding received in 2020 for a 1200 ft taxiway connecting runways.